How It Works

 Higher tiers keep the caller informed with natural status updates rather than silence.
 The world model absorbs throughput mismatches: if the agent needs to book an appointment but the EHR can't handle the write immediately, the intent is captured as an event and the connector runner delivers it when the external system is ready.

-The response LLM generates the agent's reply using the full context: patient data, conversation history, tool results, emotional state, and the current context graph action.
+The response generation step produces the agent's reply using the full context: patient data, conversation history, tool results, emotional state, and the current context graph action.
 Emotion detection results directly influence the response through micro-behaviors (pacing, word choice, acknowledgment phrases).

 Text-to-speech converts the response to audio with emotion-adaptive delivery.
 If the caller sounds rushed, the agent speeds up.
 If they sound confused, it slows down and simplifies.
 Word-level timestamps enable precise barge-in detection so the agent stops speaking when the caller starts.